Tour Highlights and Features

 Arrival in Chong Koh or Oknathey (both located on Silk Island) in the morning.
 Stop at this silk weaving village for a morning walk at leisure and a visit to the local workshop.
 Visit to a Pagoda and a primary school (when in session).
 Lunch on board.
 Sailing to Phnom Penh and visit to Wat Phnom after which the city was named.
 Dinner on board.
 Tonight enjoy a Traditional Khmer Apsara Dancing Show.

 The capital city of Cambodia still retains its old French colonial architecture in riverside streets.
 Morning bus tour will include the Royal Palace & the Silver Pagoda.
 The National Museum is another highlight, with outstanding displays of Khmer crafts.
 Lunch on board.
-An afternoon excursion is arranged to the former High School « S21 », which was converted to a detention center under the Red Khmer’s rule between 1975 and 1979.
+In the afternoon tour the former High School « S21 », which was converted to a detention center under the Red Khmer’s rule between 1975 and 1979.
 Leisure time and shopping at the “Central Market”.
 Dinner on board.

 The ship departs towards the border with Vietnam in the morning.
 We cruise past the Mekong’s timeless villages and river life with extensive fishing activities.
 Crossing of the border and completion of the required formalities.